 Previously, a section of silt fence at Drainage #30 was undercut by water flow during recent storm events.
 This section was previously breached in December, which caused erosion on the bank of the drainage.
 After the initial problem, Wilson's crews had installed sandbags on the bank to prevent further erosion.
 This remedy had been working; however, the water eventually undercut the fence in nearly the same location (slope of the terrain directs water to this location).
 The water flow cut parallel to the original erosion and caused additional damage to the bank.
 The CDFG was notified via email on Thursday, March 23rd.
-After repeated notifications by the PG&E EI as well as the CPUC EM, Wilson crews installed additional erosion control devices to repair the undercut section and to attempt to direct water flow away from this location (see Figure 2).
+After repeated notifications by the PG&E EI as well as the CPUC EM, Wilson crews installed additional erosion control devices to repair the undercut section and to attempt to direct water flow away from this location.
 Repairs included re-burying the undercut section of fence, placing sandbags along the area that had been undercut, and installing a new section of silt fence to direct water flow away from this location.
+During the subject week the area was checked and the repairs were holding well.